-Though a small number of athletes can return to the sport of injury without surgical treatment of an ACL deficient knee, most athletes wishing to return to cutting sports require surgical treatment.
+Though a small number of athletes can return to the sport of injury without surgical treatment of an ACL-deficient knee, most athletes wishing to return to cutting sports require surgical treatment.
 Additionally, there is a cohort of patients that require surgical stabilization to prevent knee instability even during non-athletic pursuits including activities of daily living.
-Another consideration when treating an ACL deficient knee is the potential risk to other structures within the knee.
+Another consideration when treating an ACL-deficient knee is the potential risk to other structures within the knee.
 The ACL is the primary restraint to anterior tibial translation as well as internal rotation.
 In its absence, the medial meniscus, which is a secondary stabilizer in an otherwise structurally sound knee, becomes a more primary restraint due to its anatomic location.
-Given this new level of stress to the meniscus, the risk of developing a tear continues to increase over time.
-Additionally, given the increased translation of the tibia and the risk of developing a medial meniscal tear, the effect this has upon chondral injuries to the knee also continues to increase, resulting in higher risk of developing osteoarthritis.
+Given this new level of stress on the meniscus, the risk of developing a tear continues to increase over time.
+Additionally, given the increased translation of the tibia and the risk of developing a medial meniscal tear, the effect this has on chondral injuries to the knee also continues to increase, resulting in a higher risk of developing osteoarthritis.